Watch this space for additional questions and answers as this project progresses.

 You will be able to get to myDrake in many different ways once it is launched.
-Watch for more communication as we get closer to the launch in Fall 2018.
+Watch for more communication as we get closer to the launch.

 According to the current timeline, blueView will be completely replaced during Fall 2018.

 We of course will, as always, keep in mind the needs for day to day campus operations to continue as uninterrupted as possible.
 We will make sure that the main functions that blueView currently provides will be accessible before blueView goes away permanently.